trilinos/trilinos.github.io/pages/packages/shylu/shylu.md

 The one-level hybrid direct/iterative approach based on Schur complements was developed to provide robustness similar to sparse direct solvers with less memory use.
 This has been particulary effective for circuit simulation problems.

-FROSch can be used for both one-level overlapping Schwarz and two-level Generalized Dryja Smith Widlund preconditioner.
-FROSch has been shown to be effectve in several applications including land-ice simulations.
+[FROSch](https://shylu-frosch.github.io) can be used for both one-level overlapping Schwarz and two-level GDSW (Generalized Dryja-Smith-Widlund) type preconditioners.
+FROSch has been shown to be effective in several applications including land-ice simulations.

 BDDC is an experimental code for the solver that implements the Balancing Domain Decomposition solver.